manveru/ramaze/README.md

 * Direct Download

-  You can alternatively download the entire source code in a tarball from [here](http://github.com/Ramaze/ramaze/tarball/master).
+  You can alternatively download the latest source code in a tarball from [here](http://github.com/Ramaze/ramaze/tarball/master).

 # Getting Started